CN-TU/py-outlier-detection-dynamics/README.md

-## What do anomaly scores actually mean?
-Key characteristics of algorithms' dynamics beyond accuracy
+## Key characteristics of algorithms’ dynamics: evaluation experiments
 FIV, Nov 2023

 Repository to replicate experiments and results in: